SHND/args-command-router/README.md

 ### Route Arguments

-When a Route callback is called, some data will be passed to it through parameters.
+When a Route callback is called, some data will be passed to it through its parameters.

-The first parameter is **input**.
-It contains a couple of properties and methods about the input to the app:
+The first parameter is **input** object.
+It contains properties and methods about the input to the application:

 - `command` property returns the Command for the current route.
 - `params` property returns the parameters passed inside the command arguments passed to the app.